 - 1. Open Division competition is open to all residents of Beaverhead, Madison, Jefferson, and Silver Bow Counties with the exception of arena events (see entry form for arena event rules).
 The Open Division Youth sections are open to youth 17 years of age and under.
 Those 18 as of first day of fair must compete in the adult division. - 2.
 Exhibitors in Open Class may enter up to two exhibits under one lot number unless only one is specified in said Department.
 Exhibits can be entered in only one lot number. - 3.
-All entries must be made on regular non-animal entry blanks, with the exception of all animals, which must be entered on the designated all animals entry blanks found in this book (See index for both entry blanks).
-Additional blanks may be picked up at the Beaverhead County Extension Office in Dillon, by contacting the Fair Manager, or by writing 2 S. Pacific, #4, Dillon, Montana 59725.
+All entries must be made on regular non-animal entry blanks, with the exception of all animals, which must be entered by contacting the Beaverhead County Extension Office in Dillon.
 All tags used must be for Beaverhead County Fair, not used over from other fairs! - 4.
 No entry (except in animals and houseplants) is eligible to enter which has previously been exhibited at this Fair. - 5.
 All non-animal entry blanks must be properly filled in and submitted to the superintendent when entering the exhibit.
 All animal entry blanks must be properly filled in and sent or brought to the Extension Office, 2 South Pacific, by August 15.
 Be sure to fill in correct mailing address, as checks will be mailed by October 15.
 No entries will be allowed after the times stated in the schedule of events. - 6.
 Exhibits, except livestock, shall be the property of the exhibitors & shall be of his own production.
 The management reserves the right to require a sworn affidavit as to the ownership, producer, and place of any exhibit. - 7.
 Exhibits can be picked up on Sunday after Rodeo and before 8:00 pm, but must be checked out with the Superintendent.
 Buildings locked at 8:00 pm.
 Exhibits not picked up will be brought to the Office by the Superintendent.
 PLEASE CHECK OUT YOUR EXHIBITS BY SUNDAY.
-September 5, the Fair Office will be open from 10 am 12 pm for exhibits not picked up.
-Exhibits not picked up by September 5 will be disposed of or donated to charity.
+Exhibits not picked up will be disposed of or donated to charity.
 The fair is not responsible for exhibits not picked up.
 Any removed without permission will not receive premium money.
 All entries in Dept. K (Needlework Sewing) and Dept. L (Drawing & Painting, Photography, Hobbies & Crafts) must be signed out.
 Vegetables and food exhibits not claimed will be disposed of to a local charity at the discretion of the management.
 Exhibits will be disqualified if tags and blanks are not completed. - 8.
 Exhibits erroneously entered may be transferred at the discretion of the superintendent of the department in which they properly belong, if done prior to the start of judging in the class in which they are eligible.
 Exhibits not classified in the Premium List may be given a Lot # by the Department Superintendent. - 9.
 If you cannot bring your exhibit in person, address all exhibits to the Beaverhead County Fair Office, 2 S. Pacific, #4, Dillon, MT 59725, or take to the Fair Office, (Make sure entry blanks are enclosed with exhibit entries).
 All exhibits must be well packed or crated and shipped with all charges prepaid.
 The Fair, or any of its agents or officers, will not be responsible for the loss, damage, or injury of any article, bird, or animal exhibited at the Fair, either during the Fair or while it is en route to or from the Fair, nor will the Fair be held responsible for the safe return of any exhibits to its owner, although due caution will be exercised to prevent loss or damage.
 All exhibitors will be held responsible for the return of exhibits.
 10. Exhibits are open to Amateur Exhibits only.